vla-de/kinkly-main/SPECIFICATIONS.md

-# High-Level Project Specification: KINKLY Event Platform (v2)
+# High-Level Project Specification: KINKLY Event Platform (v3)

 ## 1. Project Vision

 To create a luxurious, mystical user experience for an exclusive, high-end event series in the kink scene.
 The platform must convey elegance and exclusivity through minimal design, while leveraging psychological triggers like FOMO (Fear Of Missing Out) and scarcity to motivate a discerning, affluent audience.
 The entire user journey, from landing on the page to post-purchase, must feel like a seamless, premium, and secretive experience.

+**Status: LIVE-READY** ✅ - All core features implemented and deployed

 ---